Empower Your Practice

 As appointments are booked and completed, the system tracks the workload per time period and attributes the correct value to each session.
 When the pay period ends, the payroll report is essentially already complete, requiring only a final review rather than a rebuild from scratch.

 Integrating your roster with financial modules provides a layer of accountability and transparency that is difficult to achieve with paper timesheets.
+Modern practice management systems offer advanced clock-in/clock-out features that capture exact attendance data.

 • Verification of hours.
 Staff attendance tracking features ensure that payments are only made for time actually spent on clinical duties.
+Automated alerts for missed punches prevent unverified hours from slipping through the cracks.

 • Budget forecasting.
 Real-time visibility into upcoming rostered shifts allows you to forecast payroll costs accurately before the payslip is even generated.

-Furthermore, the legal duty for pension auto-enrolment requires practices to assess staff eligibility, calculate contributions based on qualifying earnings, and enrol eligible workers into a pension scheme automatically.
+For practice managers, administering employee benefits is often the most confusing part of payroll.
+The legal duty to manage benefits and retirement plans requires practices to assess staff eligibility, calculate contribution limits, and manage employer matching.
 Doing this manually for a fluctuating workforce is an administrative nightmare and a significant compliance risk.

 Compliance FeatureManual ApproachAutomated Medesk Approach

-Pension AssessmentSpreadsheet checks every pay periodAutomatic reassessment based on qualifying earnings
+Benefits AssessmentSpreadsheet checks every pay periodAutomatic reassessment based on qualifying earnings

-Tax Code UpdatesManual input of new codes from HMRC noticesAutomatic updates when notifications are received
+Tax Code UpdatesManual input of new federal and state codesAutomatic updates when regulation changes occur

 Payslip GenerationWord templates or generic softwareCustomisable, compliant payslips generated instantly

 By leveraging these built-in tools, you shift your focus from firefighting compliance issues to strategic financial planning.
-The peace of mind that comes from knowing your pension and tax obligations are met cannot be overstated.
+The peace of mind that comes from knowing your benefits and tax obligations are met cannot be overstated.

 Seamless Integrations for Online Payments